ETS-Next-Gen/writing_observer/devops/tasks/README.md

 inv downloadconfig [machine]
 ```

+inv provision [machine] can be run step by step as well, using the commands

+sudo inv initialize [machine]
+inv baseline [ip address]
+inv gitrepos [ip address]
+inv venv [ip address]

 From there, edit configuration files in `config` and to update the
 machine to a new version, run